joshdep/lumicademy/README.md

 //       'content': CONTENT_FROM_FILE
 //    }

-// Helper function that converts file from HTML form to Content object ContentAPI.convertFileToContent(FILE_HERE); // => Content
+// Use the static method convertToFile to convert file from HTML form to Content object ContentAPI.Content.convertFile(FILE_HERE); // => Content()

 /* CONTENTS */